emicklei/melrose/docs/cli.md

 ### tracing

-If the HTTP URL has the query parameter `trace=true` then `melrōse` will produce extra logging.
+If the HTTP URL has the query parameter `trace=true` then `Melrōse` will produce extra logging.

 ### play

-If the HTTP URL has the query parameter `action=play` then `melrōse` will try to play the result of the selected expression(s).
+If the HTTP URL has the query parameter `action=play` then `Melrōse` will try to play the result of the selected expression(s).

 ### begin

-If the HTTP URL has the query parameter `action=begin` then `melrōse` will try to `begin` the loop of the selected expression.
+If the HTTP URL has the query parameter `action=begin` then `Melrōse` will try to `begin` the loop of the selected expression.

 ### end

-If the HTTP URL has the query parameter `action=end` then `melrōse` will try to `end` the loop of the selected expression.
+If the HTTP URL has the query parameter `action=end` then `Melrōse` will try to `end` the loop of the selected expression.